wenytang-ms/vscode-mcp-server/README.md

   - Code quality checks before committing changes
   - Verifying fixes resolved all reported issues
   - Identifying problems in specific files or the entire workspace

+### Symbol Tools
+- **search_symbols_code**: Searches for symbols across the workspace
+  - Parameters:
+    - `query`: The search query for symbol names
+    - `maxResults` (optional): Maximum number of results to return (default: 10)

+  This tool is useful for:
+  - Finding definitions of symbols (functions, classes, variables, etc.) across the codebase
+  - Exploring project structure and organization
+  - Locating specific elements by name

 ### Shell Tools
 - **execute_shell_command_code**: Executes a shell command in the VS Code integrated terminal with shell integration